Philipp Pittoni von Dannenfeld

 Philipp Pittoni Freiherr von Dannenfeld (died 6 October 1824), fought in the army of Habsburg Austria during the French Revolutionary Wars.
 Promoted to general officer in 1795, he was a brigade commander in northwestern Italy at the time when Napoleon Bonaparte was appointed to lead the opposing French Army of Italy.
-He led one of the two main columns at Voltri in April 1796.
+Pittoni led one of the two main columns at Voltri in April 1796.
 At Borghetto in May, he unsuccessfully defended the bridge.
 He led a brigade at Castiglione in August and at Second Bassano and Arcole in November 1796.
-He retired from service the following year and died at Gorizia in 1824.
+At the beginning of the Italian campaign of 1796–1797, Pittoni von Dannenfeld was in his 70s.
+He retired from service the following year (1797) and died at Gorizia in 1824.